-The Externship Plan
+The Practicum Plan

-The student and on-site supervisor jointly construct the Externship Plan in the first two weeks of the semester.
+The student and on-site supervisor jointly construct the Practicum Plan in the first two weeks of the semester.
 The exact procedures for developing the plan are left to the discretion of the on-site supervisor keeping in mind the following:

-- 1. Developing the externship plan is a collaborative project between the student and on-site Supervisor. - 2.
+- 1. Developing the practicum plan is a collaborative project between the student and onsite Supervisor. - 2.
 The learning and professional development needs of the student are to be reflected in the plan. - 3.
-Both the on-site supervisor and the student must agree to the submitted externship plan, as indicated by both of their signatures on the cover page of the practicum plan.
+Both the on-site supervisor and the student must agree to the submitted practicum plan, as indicated by both of their signatures on the cover page of the practicum plan.
 This plan is subject to approval by the instructor or DCT. - 4.
 The instructor will review the plan and communicate approval or need for revisions within one week of receiving the plan.

-The externship experience should reflect the individual learning goals and professional needs of the student as well as the program and needs of the practicum site.
-The student and the on-site supervisor should each retain a copy of the practicum plan and any revisions.
-Please see the Advanced Externship syllabi for specific information regarding the practicum plan.
+The practicum experience should reflect the individual learning goals and professional needs of the student as well as the program and needs of the practicum site.
+The student and the onsite supervisor should each retain a copy of the practicum plan and any revisions.
+Please see the Advanced Practica syllabi for specific information regarding the practicum plan.

-Externship Description and Requirements
+Practica Description and Requirements